Take Action: Get Ready

 Find out about screening tests you may need.

-Use the myhealthfinder tool to get a list of recommendations based on your age, sex, and whether or not you are pregnant.
+Use the myhealthfinder tool to get a list of recommendations based on your age and sex.
 Print out the list and take it with you to your next doctor’s appointment.

 Gather your family’s medical history.